How To Make an eCommerce Business Plan

 Section 1.
 About Your Company

-The first section of your business plan will include everything anyone would ever need to know about your company, from lofty ideals like writing a mission statement and vision statement to boring details like business structure and the date you were established.
+The first section of your eCommerce business plan will include everything anyone would ever need to know about your company, from lofty ideals like writing a mission statement and vision statement to boring details like business structure and the date you were established.

 about your company